-GK Unions and the Universities run a joint award scheme whereby students, through the E&V Toolkit, can log volunteering hours to achieve various levels of certification.
+GK Unions and the Universities run a joint award scheme whereby students, through the Volunteer Toolkit, can log volunteering hours to achieve various levels of certification.
 To help you reflect on the employability skills you are gaining each level has criteria for you to complete.
 You will be prompted on your profile page.

 - KSCV / GSCV Bronze: 25 hours of volunteering: Rate your skills.

 - KSCV / GSCV Silver: 50 hours of volunteering: Re-rate your skills: Record at least 6 employability skills: Have a review with a member of GK Unions - email firstname.lastname@example.org

 - KSCV / GSCV Gold: 100 hours of volunteering: Re-rate your skills: Evidence one training session: Complete an online written reflective review of your volunteering focusing on your employability.

 - KSCV /GSCV Gold Plus: 200 hours of volunteering: Re-rate your skills.

 You must work through all the previous awards before moving on to the next one.